hirotakaster/MQTT-TLS/README.md

 ## Requirement
-* Argon, Boron firmware version over 3.2.0 could use the MQTT-TLS 0.2.24(mbedTLS 2.28.0).
+* Argon, Boron firmware version over 3.1.0 and later could use the MQTT-TLS 0.2.24(mbedTLS 2.28.0).
 * Other Platform target is MQTT-TLS 0.2.23(mbedTLS 2.16.3).

 ## Chiper List(default settings)